Comprehensive Guide to Foot and Ankle Anatomy and Conditions

 • Procedures

-The foot and ankle is a complex joint involved in movement and providing stability and balance to the body.
-The foot and ankle consists of 26 bones, 33 joints, and many muscles, tendons and ligaments.
+The foot and ankle is a complex joint that provides movement, stability, and balance to the body.
+It consists of 26 bones, 33 joints, and many muscles, tendons and ligaments.

 Bones of the Ankle